DPBayes/twinify/README.md

 # Twinify
-Twinify is a software package for **privacy-preserving generation of a synthetic twin** to a given sensitive **data set**.
+Twinify is a software package for **privacy-preserving generation of a synthetic twin** to a given sensitive tabular **data set**.

-Twinify relies on [NumPyro](https://github.com/pyro-ppl/numpyro), a versatile probabilistic programming framework similar to [Pyro](http://pyro.ai/), for modelling and inference purposes.
-NumPyro uses fast CPU and GPU kernels for execution, which are provided by the [JAX](https://github.com/google/jax/) framework.
-Differentially private training routines for NumPyro are introduced by the [d3p](https://github.com/DPBayes/dppp) package.

-Twinify implements the differentially private data sharing process introduced by [Jälkö et al.](https://arxiv.org/pdf/1912.04439.pdf) and offers automatic modelling for easy building of models fitting the data.
-If you are already experienced with NumPyro you can also implement your own model directly.
+On a high level, twinify follows the differentially private data sharing process introduced by [Jälkö et al.](https://arxiv.org/pdf/1912.04439.pdf).
+Depending on the nature of your data, twinify implements either the NAPSU-MQ approach described by [Räisä et al.](https://arxiv.org/abs/2205.14485) or finds an approximate parameter posterior for any probabilistic model you formulated using differentially private variational inference (DPVI).
+For the latter, twinify also offers automatic modelling for easy building of models fitting the data.
+If you have existing experience with NumPyro you can also implement your own model directly.

 <img alt="A comic-style illustration of a group of individual people all of different height being turned into by a group of uniformly looking people of different height, wearing masks to stay anonymous" width="768px" src="https://raw.githubusercontent.com/DPBayes/twinify/master/figures/Illustration.jpg" />